-ï It is the responsibility of all presenters to make sure they read and understand the bulletin and notices.
+- It is the responsibility of all presenters to make sure they read and understand the bulletin and notices.

 5. Food and Drink in Studios and Building.

 No food is to be eaten in any of the studios.
 Drinks (not alcohol) may be taken into the studios but must be kept off the equipment desks.
 Liquid spillage onto electrical equipment could cause a serious problem costing the station a lot of money.
 No alcohol is permitted in the studio.